 Streamlining the manufacture of PCB stators is another challenge that ECM has addressed with its platform.
 The output of PrintStator includes a package of Gerber files that can be sent out and understood by existing printed circuit board houses for immediate manufacture of the stator.
 The physical dimensions of the PCB stator are also feed into a parametric design process which models ancillary components, such as the housing, and rotors.
 These enter a CAD/CAM process and can be made in parallel with the stator.

 With ECM’s platform, design to prototyping to scaled production of PCB stators is an efficient process, requiring little manpower and utilizing existing manufacturing techniques and machinery.
-The scalability and delivery of these custom motors leverages the global capacity of the established printed-circuit board industry.
+The scalability and delivery of these custom electric motors leverage the global capacity of the established printed-circuit board industry.
 The end result is unmatched flexibility, time-to-market, and scalability.

 How does it work?

-PrintStator uses patented optimization algorithms to design application-specific motors quickly and efficiently.
+PrintStator uses patented optimization algorithms to design application-specific electric motors quickly and efficiently.
 With the software, numerous design iterations can be investigated with no wasted effort.
 The software can explore a nearly infinite number of design priorities, including size, weight, efficiency, cost, etc, and then re-prioritize without starting over.
 For example, when a “maximum efficiency motor” that fits in a given space is developed, it may motivate solving for the “minimum material” motor with efficiency above a particular value.